 Opponents argue that giving churches special tax exemptions violates the separation of church and state, and that tax exemptions are a privilege, not a constitutional right.
 They say that in tough economic times the government cannot afford what amounts to a subsidy worth billions of dollars every year.
 Read more...

-* Churches and Taxes ProCon.org is a nonpartisan, nonprofit website that presents facts, studies, and pro and con statements related to tax exemptions for houses of worship which we, like the US Internal Revenue Service (IRS), broadly reference as "churches.”
+* Churches and Taxes ProCon.org is a nonpartisan, nonprofit website that presents research, studies, and pro and con statements related to tax exemptions for houses of worship which we, like the US Internal Revenue Service (IRS), broadly reference as "churches.”
 The IRS Tax Guide for Churches and Religious Organizations (5.1 MB) (publication 1828 (11-2009) Catalog Number 21096G), uses the term church "in its generic sense as a place of worship including, for example, mosques and synagogues," as well as "conventions and associations of churches [and] integrated auxiliaries of a church."
 The IRS distinguishes "churches" from "religious organizations," which are defined as "nondenominational ministries, interdenominational and ecumenical organizations, and other entities whose principal purpose is the study or advancement of religion."

 Did You Know?

-The first recorded tax exemption for churches was during the Roman Empire, when Constantine, Emperor of Rome from 306-337, granted the Christian church a complete exemption from all forms of taxation following his conversion to Christianity circa 312.
+The first recorded tax exemption for churches was during the Roman Empire, when Constantine, Emperor of Rome from 306-337, granted the Christian church a complete exemption from all forms of taxation following his supposed conversion to Christianity circa 312.

 The law against churches intervening in political campaigns was passed by the US Congress in 1954.
 Since then, the Internal Revenue Service (IRS) has been successful in using the law to revoke the tax-exempt status of only one church: the Church at Pierce Creek in Binghamton, NY, which had placed an advertisement in USA Today and the Washington Times rebuking Bill Clinton four days before the 1992 presidential election.